CA Brive: History

-The club was created on 15 March 1910 established on 12 October 1912.
+The club was created on 15 March 1910.
 Before the Second World War, Brive changed from rugby union to rugby league but returned to union after the war.

 It played regularly in the First Division, and established itself as the stronghold of rugby in Limousin but for many years its only title was a Second Division trophy won in 1957.
 Brive did not make it to the final of the First Division championship until 1965.
 On 23 May that year they met SU Agen at Stade de Gerland in Lyon only to lose 15–8.
 Brive next made it to the final in the 1972 season, where they faced AS Béziers on 21 May in Lyon again, and again the Black and White came out the losers, as Béziers won their second consecutive title (9–0).
 Brive met AS Béziers in the final again three season later, in 1975.
 By then, Béziers had become the unbeatable team of the decade, and they won their fifth title, this time by just one point (13–12), at Parc des Princes in Paris.

 Brive experienced a resurgence in the middle of the 1990s, first in 1996, when they made their first finals appearance since the mid-1970s in Paris.
 Brive however went down 20–13 to Stade Toulousain.
 It was their fourth losing final.
 Only one club have lost more finals without winning one than them (US Dax, on five).
 That year however, they won the Challenge Yves du Manoir, defeating Pau 12–6.
 The following season, they made it to the final of the Heineken Cup where they faced the Leicester Tigers from England at Cardiff Arms Park.
 Brive finally won a final, defeating the Tigers 28–9.
 They are the only club to win the European Cup without ever winning their domestic championship.